Alice laughed. “There’s no use trying," she said: “one CAN’T believe impossible things.”

 —from Through The Looking Glass by Lewis Carroll

-While crossing Ohio, I stopped for a visit to the infamous Creation Museum.
-This giant monument to stupidity is located in Petersburg, Kentucky, on the outskirts of Cincinnati, Ohio.
+While crossing Ohio, I stopped for a visit to the infamous Creation Museum, located in Petersburg, Kentucky, on the outskirts of Cincinnati, Ohio.

 This museum exists to put forth a particular religious position: Young Earth Creationism, the notion that the world is 6,014 years old and every word in the Bible is literally true.
 The museum starts from that assumption, and twists and contorts observable truths and accepted scientific ideas to fit that assumption.
 If you are wondering who in the heck would go to such a thing, I’ve got some news for you: it was crowded like Times Square.